jspotten/cs324-labs/07-hw-sockets/README.md

 ```

 Remove the code in `client.c` that loops through command-line arguments and
 writes each to the socket.
-Replace it using the following instructions, which
+Replace it using the following instructions.
+These
-should take place immediately after the socket connection is established (i.e.,
+should take place should take place immediately after the socket connection is
-after `connect()`):
+established--that is, after breaking out of the loop that uses `connect()` to
+establish a connection with the remote side.

  - Write a loop to read (using `read()`) input from standard input
    (`STDIN_FILENO` or 0) into an array of type `unsigned char` until EOF is